Marcindev03/My-Investment-Fund/README.md

 yarn seed_all
 ```
 7. Configure backend.
 Open strapi administration panel on http://localhost:1337/admin and register admin account. <br> Then navigate to http://localhost:1337/admin/settings/users-permissions/roles and check every permission for `Admin`, `Authenticated` and `Public`. <br>
 http://localhost:1337/admin/content-manager/collectionType/plugin::users-permissions.user create user by clicking create new entry button.
-Add `Admin` role to this new user <br>
+Add `Admin` role to this new user. <br>
 Same here with client http://localhost:1337/admin/content-manager/collectionType/api::client.client.
 When creating client add relation with investments, operations and user you've just created.
 8. Now you can go and login into web app http://localhost:3000/auth/login Use email and password from user you created in step 7